Free-ranging chickens are happy healthy chickens!

 - Be sure to make sure your chicken run is predator proof.

-- If you have lots of veggies to protect, fence off that area of the garden & reserve it for after you’ve harvested.
+- If you have lots of veggies to protect, use a garden fence to fence off that area of the garden & reserve it for after you’ve harvested.
 I love chicken garden designs that are sectioned off into 2 or 3 areas.
 Therefore, you can choose to free range depending on the time of the year.

 - Fall & Winter is a great time for the chickens to ‘clean house’ and scratch up all the weeds & seeds in the garden.